google-research/deeplab2/g3doc/faq.md

 `merge_semantic_and_instance_maps`?**

-**A5**: In this case, we provide another fallback solution, which implements the merging operation with `tf.py_function`, resulting in a similar performance.
+**A5**: In this case, we provide another fallback solution, which implements the merging operation with pure tf functions.
 This fallback solution does not require any TensorFlow compilation.
-However, note that its inference speed will be slower than our provided TensorFlow merging operation `merge_semantic_and_instance_maps`.
+However, note that compared to our provided TensorFlow merging operation `merge_semantic_and_instance_maps`, its inference speed is slower and the resulting segmentation performance may also be slightly lower.

-To use the `tf.py_function` version of `merge_semantic_and_instance_maps`, set `merge_semantic_instance_with_tf_op` to `false` in your config's `evaluator_options`.
+To use the pure-tf-function version of `merge_semantic_and_instance_maps`, set `merge_semantic_instance_with_tf_op` to `false` in your config's `evaluator_options`.